carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 This will output an error of 0.7986268703523449, which means that on average the difference between our model and the real values is 0.7986268703523449.
 The less linear the data is the bigger this number will be.
 If the model perfectly matches the data then the value will be zero.

-> ## Model Parameters VS Hyperparameters
+> ## Model Parameters (a.k.a. coefs or weights) VS Hyperparameters
 > Model parameters/coefficients/weights are parameters that are learned during the model-fitting stage.
+That is, they are estimated from the data.
 How many parameters does our linear model have?
 In addition, what hyperparameters does this model have, if any?
 >
 > > ## Solution
 > > In a univariate linear model (with only one variable predicting y), the two parameters learned from the data include the model's slope and its intercept.
 One hyperparameter of a linear model is the number of variables being used to predict y.
 In our previous example, we used only one variable, x, to predict y.
 However, it is possible to use additional predictor variables in a linear model (e.g., multivariate linear regression).